riverliway/QuantumComputingSG/proofs/chapter 2/Proof 2.4.2 - Rotations from Spherical Coordinates.md

 {insert image}

-The radius of this circle is calculated by the Pythagorean theorem.
+The radius of this circle is calculated by the pythagorean theorem.
 $$
 \begin{equation}
 \begin{aligned}